 You might also want to consider learning from other writers and authors.
-Besides reading other authors’ blogs and visiting forums, I’ve also signed up for writing and self-publishing classes at Udemy.
+Besides reading other authors’ blogs and visiting forums, I’ve also signed up for writing and self-publishing classes.
 Do check out my top resources for writing~

 I highly recommend that you do these writing-related tasks during pockets of time.
 You could plot, research and plan your novel when you’re traveling to work, doing your dishes or showering.
 You can allocate the tasks based on location and accessibility to your computer.

-While commuting to work, I usually plot the next few chapters, check the forums or watch videos of the writing courses at Udemy.
+While commuting to work, I usually plot the next few chapters, check the forums or watch videos of the writing courses.
 These are minor tasks to me which don’t require a computer.
 I simply take notes and watch videos on my phone.